 Bay just pulled another alien Macguffin out of his exhaust pipe, added an unearned and easily reversible major character death, mixed each with two really racist robots and called it a day.
 Revenge of the Fallen is not engaging, you hate all the characters and every supposed joke makes you feel like your brain cells are leaking when you’re not being actively offended.

-The fifth and so far final main Transformers series entry sees Optimus Prime corrupted by his alien creator and pressed into service to drain Earth’s energy to restore the dead Transformer planet of Cybertron.
+The fifth Transformers series entry sees Optimus Prime corrupted by his alien creator and pressed into service to drain Earth’s energy to restore the dead Transformer planet of Cybertron.
 Meanwhile, Cade Yeager (Wahlberg) and the Autobots search the Earth for the artefacts Merlin and King Arthur were given by the Transformers to defend the planet centuries ago.

 With the minor achievement of being both overlong and rushed whenever it tries to explain anything, The Last Knight is quite a painful sit.

 There’s a load of vague nonsense exposition to tell us why Arthurian characters are part of this world, these coming in the form another secret society who protected the secret of the Transformers and numerous recycled plot elements from the previous movies (not picking up loose plot threads, recycling them wholesale).
 Then, Optimus Prime goes evil for about five minutes, and it turns out that because Mark Wahlberg comes from a legendary bloodline he can wield a sword the size of a bus.